NV Energy and Solar Net Metering: The Past, Present and Future

 The Future of Solar for NV Customers: Why You Should Go Solar As Soon As Possible

-For those who don’t have solar yet, now is a better time to install than ever.
+For those who don’t have solar yet, there is no better time than the present.
 The AB 405 found a balance with NV Energy by instating energy rate tiers.
 The net metering rate decreases for every 80 megawatts of solar generation, decreasing the potential ROI on solar for those who wait.
-Below is a table of the schedule that will impact users as listed on the Net Metering Page of Nevada Public Utilities’ Commission Website.
+Below is the schedule that will impact users as listed on the Net Metering Page of Nevada Public Utilities’ Commission Website.

 - TIER 1 – 95% of the retail rate: This was the net metering rate for those who agreed to net meter on or after the effective date of June 15, 2017, until the combined amount of applied-for and installed capacity of net metering systems signed up at this tier equaled 80 megawatts.
 Customers who signed up to net meter under this rate will keep it for a period of 20 years at the location where the net metering system was originally installed.
 Tier 1 reached 80 megawatts of combined applied-for and installed capacity in August 2018. (“Retail rate” is defined as the Base Tariff General Rate (BTGR), Base Tariff Energy Rate (BTER) and Deferred Energy Accounting Adjustment (DEAA) Rate combined.
 For more information on the BTGR, BTER and DEAA, please review the PUCN’s Northern Nevada Electric Rates & Charges fact sheet or Southern Nevada Electric Rates & Charges fact sheet.)